dfir-dd/dfir-toolkit/doc/zip2bodyfile.md

 ## `zip2bodyfile`

-creates bodyfile from files and folders within ZIP Archives
+creates bodyfile from ZIP Archives based on the contained files and folders

 **Usage:** `zip2bodyfile [OPTIONS] [ZIP_FILES]...`